Ezri Konsa: Aston Villa

-On 11 July 2019, 21-year-old Konsa signed for newly promoted Premier League club Aston Villa, for an undisclosed fee.
+On 11 July 2019, Konsa signed for newly promoted Premier League club Aston Villa, for £12 million.
 The move reunited Konsa with Dean Smith, who signed him for Brentford one year earlier, and Richard O'Kelly.
 He scored on his debut for Villa in an EFL Cup tie against Crewe Alexandra on 27 August 2019.
 On 21 January 2020, Konsa assisted Tyrone Mings to set up the winning goal in a 2–1 victory against Watford.
 He scored his first Premier League goal on 16 July 2020, in a 1–1 away draw at Everton.

 On 2 April 2021, Konsa signed a contract extension with Aston Villa until 2026.
 On 5 December 2021, Konsa scored twice in a 2–1 Premier League victory over Leicester City, becoming the first defender to score twice in a Premier League match for Aston Villa since 2010.

 On 15 May 2022, Konsa suffered a serious knee injury in a home game against Crystal Palace.
-Scans confirmed, that although Konsa would miss the remaining two games of the 2021–22 season, he was expected to be fit again in August or September 2022.
+Scans confirmed that, although Konsa would miss the remaining two games of the 2021–22 season, he was expected to be fit again in August or September 2022.

 Konsa returned from injury on the opening day of the 2022–23 season on 6 August 2022, and once again established himself as a first-team regular for Aston Villa.
 On 20 September 2023, he signed a new long-term contract at the club.
 On 15 April 2025, he scored his first UEFA Champions League goal in a 3–2 victory over Paris Saint-Germain during the quarter-finals of the competition.

 On 6 November 2025, Konsa captained Aston Villa in a 2–0 UEFA Europa League victory over Maccabi Tel Aviv.
-After the match manager Unai Emery confirmed that Konsa had been made Villa's new vice captain, deputising John McGinn.
+After the match, manager Unai Emery confirmed that Konsa had been made Villa's new vice captain, deputising John McGinn.
+On 20 May 2026, Konsa started in the 2026 UEFA Europa League final, which Aston Villa won 3–0.

+Arsenal

+On 21 August 2026, Konsa signed for defending Premier League champions Arsenal on a long-term contract for an undisclosed fee, believed to be in the region of £51 million.
+Konza made his debut on 31 August against his former club, replacing Cristhian Mosquera in the 79th minute of Arsenal's 1–0 win at Villa Park.
+He then made both his first start and home debut six days later, in Arsenal's 2–1 win against rivals Chelsea at Emirates Stadium.